PascalKieslich/mousetrap/README.md

 An overview of the functions in this package can be found [online](http://pascalkieslich.github.io/mousetrap/reference/mousetrap.html).
 It can also be accessed from within R using `package?mousetrap` once the package has been installed.
 Please see [news](http://pascalkieslich.github.io/mousetrap/news) for a summary of changes in the package.

+The `mousetrap` package offers functions for importing mouse-tracking data in different formats and from various sources.
+One option to collect mouse-tracking data is by using the open-source graphical experiment builder [OpenSesame](http://osdoc.cogsci.nl/) in combination with the [mousetrap-os plugin](https://github.com/pascalkieslich/mousetrap-os).

 Installation
 ------------